mhdr/sc-widgets/ScArc.md

 This methods of draw will stretch also the stroke to creating a good effect.

 Also you can decide witch dimension want to fill: none, both dimensions, vertical or horizontal.<br />
-This for give to the user many combinations to render the arc on the drawing area.
+This for give to the user many combinations to render the arc on the drawing area.<br />
-**LOOK** some images exmaple at the end of this page.
+**LOOK** some images example at the end of this page.

 ## ScArc class details